 Let there be real life in the videos

-if videos are sot in real life situations and the public asked to respond to a situation or question or the response of the audience shown are all perfect examples of using reality to succeed in viral marketing techniques.
+if videos are sot in real-life situations and the public asked to respond to a situation or question or the response of the audience shown are all perfect examples of using reality to succeed in viral marketing techniques.
 America’s Funniest Home Videos are perfect examples of using real life settings to go viral.
 Successful campaigns also involve people reacting to imagined situations.
 TNT’ Drama Button campaign shocked people on the streets and people loved to see the reactions taking it to a viral intensity.

 Align with unexpected partners to get noticed

-It is better to get some player outside of your industry to team up with just as The Walking Dead teamed up with UC Irvine to create an open online course which showed how a zombie apocalypse would be like.
+It is better to get some player outside of your industry to team up with just as The Walking Dead teamed up with UC Irvine to create an open online course that showed how a zombie apocalypse would be like.
 Likewise, HP-Kiva tie-up helped generate $25 from employees as a donation for a charitable project of their choice.
-Both the companies benefited from the exposure as a responsible corporate citizen.
+Both companies benefited from exposure as a responsible corporate citizen.

 Some major viral campaigns in history